Tuning tracking performance¶

 Before tracking, the first question to ask yourself is, are your frames correctly aligned?

-If the movement is more complex, with cells moving in different directions, we recommend using the flow
+If the movement is more complex, with cells moving in different directions, we recommend using the flow functionalities to align individual segments with distinct transforms, see the flow tutorial.

 See the flow estimation API for more information.